The University specifies general attendance requirements for students and associated rules for residence, conduct and academic progress:

 Permission for absence requires an appropriate reason and may be requested by contacting the Peter Chalk Hub Info point:

-and providing evidence of the circumstances that can require the absence.
+and providing evidence of the circumstances that require the absence.

-Students must record their attendance at scheduled teaching session (lectures, practicals, tutorials, etc.) via the iExeter app using the digital check in function
+Students must record their attendance at scheduled teaching sessions (lectures, practicals, tutorials, etc.) via the iExeter app using the digital check in function

 The digital check-in system uses personal timetables, location services, Bluetooth beacons and the iExeter app to remind students to check-in at the start of each teaching session.